curl / Development / test-fileformat.pl

 Conditional lines

 Lines in the test file can be made to appear conditionally on a specific feature (see the "features" section below) being set or not set.
-If the specific feature is present, the following lines will be output, otherwise it outputs nothing, until a following else or endif clause.
+If the specific feature is present, the following lines are output, otherwise it outputs nothing, until a following else or endif clause.
 Like this:

 %if brotli